DALLAS COUNTY DISTRICT ATTORNEY RACE

 Early voting begins February 20th and the Democratic Primary general election is March 6th.
 You can look up your polling place here:

 Why is the District Attorney (DA) race so important?

 District Attorneys have an enormous impact on Black communities.
 They have the power to decide who gets prosecuted and the severity of each prosecution.
 That’s why voting in local elections is crucial.
 If a crooked District Attorney wins an election, they can use their power to increase conviction rates in a jurisdiction through preying on low-income Black folks.
 For example, DAs have the power to set unaffordable cash bail on Black folks, even after reviewing their financial situations.

 You might be wondering: ‘So if District Attorneys have so much power over our communities, why aren’t most of them reforming practices that hurt Black people?’
 The answer is simple.
-Crooked District Attorneys over arrest Black folks to create revenue for their jurisdictions.
-‘Tough on crime’ legislation will never protect Black people, especially when over 92% of all elected District Attorneys are white in the United States.
+Crooked District Attorneys over-arrest Black folks to create revenue for their jurisdictions.
+‘Tough on crime’ legislation will never protect Black people, especially when 95% of all elected District Attorneys are white in the United States.
+(1)